 Novellara

-Novellara has also given birth to Vivaldo Poli, one of the major post-war reggiani artists, who in his native city has left works of the collection Arrigo Negri, a friend of Vivaldo since a young boy, donated in 1995 to the Municipality.
-It is a series of watercolors, tempera, oils that belong to a period between 1930 and 1960.
-These works are exhibited in a room inside the Museo Gonzaga.
+Novellara was also the cradle of figures such as Vivaldo Poli, one of the leading artists from Reggio in the aftermath of the war, who left to his hometown several artworks once belonging to the collection of Arrigo Negri, a childhood friend of Vivaldo’s, later donated to the municipality in 1995.
+This series of watercolors, tempera and oil paintings dates back to a period spanning between 1930 and 1960.
+These works are exhibited in a hall of the Museo Gonzaga.

 Places of interest (Nearby places of interest)